 Federal leadership is key to providing an impetus for the nation to realize the economic, environmental, and national security benefits of greater energy efficiency.
 NREL has been a consistent trailblazer in adopting high-performance building design innovations.
-In 2006, NREL laid claim to having the only LEED® Platinum federal building with its Science & Technology Facility.
+In 2006, NREL laid claim to having the only LEED® (Leadership in Energy and Environmental Design) Platinum federal building with its Science and Technology Facility.
 In 2014, NREL raised the bar even higher when its Research Support Facility became the first federal building verified to achieve net-zero energy performance, producing as much energy as it consumed.
-Today, LEED Platinum federal buildings are becoming commonplace, including six on the NREL campus.
+Today, LEED Platinum federal buildings are becoming commonplace, including six LEED Platinum buildings on the NREL campus.

 NREL's world-class modeling capabilities have underpinned several groundbreaking technical reports.
-For example, ReEDS was integral to NREL's Renewable Electricity Futures (REF) Study, which found that renewable technologies that are commercially available today, in combination with a more flexible electric system, can supply 80% of total U.S. electricity generation in 2050 while meeting electricity demand on an hourly basis in every region of the country.
-Recently, the California Independent System Operator (CAISO) released a study backing REF's conclusion.
+For example, the Regional Energy Deployment System was integral to NREL's Renewable Electricity Futures Study, which found that renewable technologies that are commercially available today, in combination with a more flexible electric system, can supply 80% of total U.S. electricity generation in 2050 while meeting electricity demand on an hourly basis in every region of the country.
+Recently, the California Independent System Operator released a study backing the Renewable Electricity Future Study's conclusion.

 To effectively evaluate energy-saving measures for new residential construction and retrofits, architects and engineers need access to software that can model the economics and efficacy of such measures throughout the design process.
-ResStock, built on the free NREL-created OpenStudio platform, is geared at modeling residential building stock for national, regional, or local analysis using the U.S. Department of Energy's EnergyPlus, a whole-building energy simulation program for gauging energy and water use.
+The ResStock analysis tool, built on the free NREL-created OpenStudio platform, is geared at modeling residential building stock for national, regional, or local analysis using DOE's EnergyPlus, a whole-building energy simulation program for gauging energy and water use.
 This innovative software solution makes energy modeling more accessible and affordable, helping building professionals design homes that consume less energy, saving homeowners money and strengthening the U.S. economy.